 That’s what your list of questions will look like.
 It’s better to have two people conducting the interview, one will be asking questions and the other will be taking notes.
 You may also want to record the interview so you can listen through it and find subtler insights later.

-Brenda spent a lot of time looking for eco and animal friendly cosmetics on the internet, she’d never found a fitting product and never discovered our brand either.
-Every option she’d found was either too expensive, had questionable quality or way too high delivery cost.
+Brenda spent a lot of time looking for eco and animal-friendly cosmetics on the internet, she’d never found a fitting product and never discovered our brand either.
+Every option she’d found was either too expensive, had questionable quality, or had way too high a delivery cost.

 Several days of fruitless searches later, Brenda turned her mind to the local market.
 She stumbled on us and purchased several of our products right away.
-Brenda liked our product, design and brand concept.
-She bought our body cream because she’d recently ran out of the one she had and her skin was very dry.
+Brenda liked our product, design, and brand concept.
+She bought our body cream because she’d recently run out of the one she had and her skin was very dry.

 For her next purchase at our store, she’d taken the shampoo but decided not to take the body cream.
 We decided to find the reason why.
 Turns out she hasn’t used up the body cream yet.
 We were glad to hear out body cream was cost-effective.